-Now that I have kids, of course I’m even more conservative than my “stuffy” parents ever were.
+Now that I have kids, of course, I’m even more conservative than my “stuffy” parents ever were.
 I was allowed to watch Pet Cemetery for goodness sake.
 Now I nearly have a coronary when a Victoria’s Secret commercial comes on with my kids in the room.

-I realize the effects the media can have on young minds because I know how much my mind was influenced growing up the in the ‘70s and ‘80s.
+I realize the effects the media can have on young minds because I know how much my mind was influenced growing up in the ‘70s and ‘80s.
 I remember every episode of The Cosby Show (and reruns of The Brady Bunch), and often times I related more to that family than my own.

 I remember the first video I saw on MTV.
 And musicians like Bruce Springsteen, Tiffany, and Billy Idol were my, uh, idols.

 It’s not that I’m totally against television, music, and the media.
-I’m addicted to Lost and Alias (still watching them on DVD).
+I’m was addicted to Lost and Alias (still watching them on DVD).
 And I have to admit I look forward to skimming through People Magazine as I stand in the check-out line at the grocery store.
 It’s just that I’m not willing to replace a “television family” with my own family connections.

-Is it possible to teach my kids values—especially a love for God and family—without moving to a deserted island.
+Is it possible to teach my kids values—especially a love for God and family—without moving to a deserted island?
 Or worse, disconnecting cable forever?

 Determine your family’s values before the media determines them for you.

-According to The Motherhood Study (2005), a comprehensive survey of two thousand women, “Many mothers feel that the values they are trying to instill in their children are the exact opposite of the values of pup culture and the media.”
+According to The Motherhood Study (2005), a comprehensive survey of two thousand women, “Many mothers feel that the values they are trying to instill in their children are the exact opposite of the values of pop culture and the media.”

 Understand how kids form their own internal idea of “the type of person I want to be.”